wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/alternative_workshop_11.md

 * The original app can respond quickly to users
 * A backlog of translations won't stop new requests being received
 * Retry behaviour for translations can be controlled by our apps, rather than relying on users to retry
+* The logic each component is handling is simpler

 It also has several potential disadvantages:
 * Often produces some extra complexity - e.g. a second logic app!
 * Users know their request has been accepted, but we need extra logic for them to find out when it's complete/what the result is

-By and large, it's more complex to split the stages up, but can result in a more reliable system.
+By and large, there's more initial complexity in splitting the stages up, but it can result in a more maintainable and reliable system.
 </details>

 To help us achieve this we are going to be using Azure Queue storage.